 The impact of the presence of American troops in Iceland was recorded in FÚlagi kona (1947), in which a poet named Eggert Hansson falls in love with an American army nurse and have to choose between his country and her.
 With Kristmannskver, published in 1955, Gumundsson returned to poetry.
 His later books from the 1960s and 1970s are considered light entertainment, which still show his joy in telling a good story.
 Ferin til stjarnanna (1959, A Journey to the Stars), a science fiction story written in the reformist spirit of H.G.
 Wells, was published under the pseudonym Ingi VÝtalÝn.
 The first volume of his memoirs, entitled Isold hin svarta, came out in 1959.
 It was followed by DŠrgin blß (1969); Loginn hvÝti (1961), and ═sold hin gullna (1962).
 Gumundsson died on November 20, 1983, in ReykjavÝk.

 "Gumundsson is a master of the modern romance.
 Like no other Icelandic novelist he understands the psychology of love, especially young love, and describes it with a realism that nevertheless seems ethereally romantic."
 (Stefßn Einarsson in Columbia Dictionary of Modern European Literature, ed.
-Jean Albert BÚdÚ and William B. Edgerton, 1980)
+Jean Albert BÚdÚ and William B. Edgerton, 1980, p.
+334)

 "'Have you read Kristmann Gudmundsson?'
 I asked.

 Oh, yes, she said she was fond of Kristman.
-His books were excellent for young girls, never coarse or vulgar even though they were frank and realistic, everything with pink borders . . . " (from The Sword by Agnar Thˇrdarson, 1970)
+His books were excellent for young girls, never coarse or vulgar even though they were frank and realistic, everything with pink borders . . . " (from The Sword by Agnar Thˇrdarson, 1970, p.
+129)

-Gumundsson, who was married seven or nine times, was known as an incurable womanizer.
-However, his life furnished material for his fiction.
-Believing to be a victim of persecution, he accused communists within the Icelandic Post of stealing his correspondence with foreign publishers during fifteen years.
+Believing to be a victim of persecution, Gumundsson accused communists within the Icelandic Post of stealing his correspondence with foreign publishers during fifteen years.
 In the communist press he was labelled as a paranoid.
 (True North: Literary Translation in the Nordic Countries, edited by B.J.
 Epstein, 2014, p.
 6) Even though his claims were never proven, the fact was that Gumundsson spoke against communism and not surprisingly, his works were attacked by communist critics.
 Gumundsson's libel suit against the writer Thor Vilhjßmsson in the 1960s was the subject of Sigurjˇn Magn˙sson’s novel Borgir og eyimerkur (2003).
 Gumundsson won the legal battle but lost in the court of public opinion.